pmelchior/usrp-sciprog/day4/running_hydro_sims/4-visualizing-the-results.md

 # Visualizing the simulation results

 We will now run our first simulation.
-I principle, we have compiled the code for `NDIM=1` without MPI, obtaining in the `ramses/bin` directory the executable called `ramses1d`.
+In principle, we have compiled the code for `NDIM=1` without MPI, obtaining in the `ramses/bin` directory the executable called `ramses1d`.

 In order to use it, we need a parameter file.
 There are plenty of examples in directory `ramses/namelist'.
 In the Terminal window, type the following:
 ```